Home » Lesson & Curriculum Planning

 This course series will provide a comprehensive review of Backwards Design, a planning strategy that begins with choosing an objective and assessment strategy before planning any lessons or instructional activities, helping to improve instruction.

-This quick course provides you with a guide to designing a behavior contract for a student in your classroom.
-You will learn about choosing reinforcers for a desired student behavior, considering tracking methods and behavior contract design, and general ideas for effective behavior contract implementation.
+Learn how to design a behavior contract for the students in your classroom.
+You will learn about choosing reinforcers for a desired student behavior, considering tracking methods and behavior contract design, and general ideas for behavior contract implementation.

-This course teaches you how to select from the five main blended learning models to structure your lessons.
-You’ll learn a process for designing activities and choosing online resources for easier blended learning integration into your classroom.
+Learn how to select from the five main blended learning models to structure your lessons.
+You’ll learn a process for designing activities and choosing online resources for easier technology integration into your classroom.

-This course teaches you how to select from the five main blended learning models to structure your lessons.
-You’ll learn a process for designing activities and choosing online resources for easier blended learning integration into your classroom.
+Learn how to select from the five main blended learning models to structure your lessons.
+You’ll learn a process for designing activities and choosing online resources for easier technology integration into your classroom.

 This course teaches you five main types of writing prompts: narrative, creative, expository, persuasive, and reading response as well as a simple structure to follow when designing each type of writing prompt.